arXiv/arxiv-docs/help/ir.md

-See [arXiv identifier scheme - information for interacting services](arxiv_identifier_for_services) and [Media types delivered by arXiv](mimetypes.md) for further technical details.
+See [arXiv identifier scheme - information for interacting services](arxiv_identifier_for_services) and [Media types delivered by arXiv](mimetypes) for further technical details.

 If you want to download just a few articles then there should be no problem provided a useful [User-Agent